katzkuma/mern-stack-implement/README.md

-# A Project for Enhancing Front/Back End Skills
+# A Project for Enhancing Web Application Development Skills

 Hello 🇦🇺 / 你好 🇹🇼, potential recruiters, teammates and employers.
 This repository serves as a record of my journey to improve my development skills after a career break.
 With four years of experience as a Java EE and ASP.NET web developer in Taiwan 🇹🇼, I've transitioned to Australia and developed a strong affinity for this remarkable place.
 My goal now is to enhance my skills to better fit future roles.